MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/java-http-adapter/index.md

 ---

 ## Overview
-Java adapters provide free reign over connectivity to your backend.
-It is therefore your responsibility to ensure best practices regarding performance and other implementation details.
+Java adapters provide free reign over connectivity to a backend system.
+It is therefore the developer's responsibility to ensure best practices regarding performance and other implementation details.
 This tutorial covers an example of a Java adapter that connects to an RSS feed by using a Java `HttpClient`.

 **Prerequisite:** Make sure to read the [Java Adapters](../) tutorial first.